ducsplacement/Brochure/StudentInitiatives.md

 Fresher’s Party : After the skit, a formal event for welcoming the students is organised; Parichay-The Fresher’s Party.
 A theme is adorned by freshers for the party, performances are lined up by them, and food and beverage are served throughout the day to keep the energy going.

 Farewell Party: The students bid adieu to all the final year seniors with great ostentation at this party.
 Performances, goodbye speeches, presentations made by juniors showcasing their journey at DUCS, farewell titles & souvenirs all form the perfect ingredients for a nostalgic yet memorable recipe of lives at DUCS.

+Festivals :

+DUCS are family to each other.
+Following festivals are celebrated with great zeal and vigour :

+Teacher’s Day : It is important that not only students but our teachers receive a warm environment of appreciation and honour.
+Hence, students organise a small celebration for thanking the teachers for all the guidance they have provided us with.

+Diwali : Every year, seniors and juniors dressed in ethnics gather together to celebrate Diwali.
+Students make Rangoli, and perform Laxmi Pooja which is followed by DJ session.
+Lamps and Candles are lighten throughout the department.

+Holi : The festival of colours is celebrated with vigour & smiles.
+Department is painted with colours and students and teachers gather to celebrate this festival together.